Adobe Photoshop Channel Mixer

 Create Black and White Photos with Channel Mixer

-Channel Mixer allows you to take those red, green, and blue channels and boost or pullback the levels of each one.
-In the photographs below you can see that I’ve pulled back on the red and the blue and left green at a higher mark.
+Channel Mixer allows you to take those red, green, and blue channels and boost or pull back the levels of each one.
+In the photographs below, you can see that I’ve pulled back on the red and the blue and left green at a higher mark.
 The result is a softer image with lower contrast.